 The Service Map decomposes your application into all its component services and draws the observed dependencies between these services in real time, so you can identify bottlenecks and understand how data flows through your architecture.

-The Service Map visualizes data that is being collected by Datadog APM and RUM.
+The Service Map visualizes data collected by Datadog APM and RUM.
 Setup is not required to view services.

-We built the Service Map not only to give you an overview of all your services and their health, but also to cut through noise and isolate problem areas.
-You can also access other telemetry collected by Datadog directly from this view.
+The Service Map provides an overview of your services and their health.
+This cuts through the noise and isolates problem areas.
+Also, you can access other telemetry collected by Datadog directly from this view.

 Services are also scoped by

-env, and, optionally, a first-class dimension.
-Using the dropdowns to select a different scope draws an entirely different map, consisting of those services within the scope.
+env, and optionally a Second Primary Tag.
+Using the dropdowns to select a different scope draws an entirely different map consisting of the services within that scope.
 These services cannot call or be called by services in other environments.

 Mousing over a service highlights it and shows its request traffic as animated lines to better emphasize directionality.

-Clicking into a service offers you the option to inspect that service.
-This isolates the service and shows you which other services are the sources of requests, and which ones this service requests data from (and therefore depends on).
+Clicking a service offers you the option to inspect that service.
+This isolates the service, displays the source of requests from other services, and the requests for data sent by this service to other services.
 Generally, the services on the left are closer to your customers, and the ones on the right are more likely root causes.

-On the inspection page, each node can itself be inspected, so you can pivot around the Service Map one dependency at a time.
+On the inspection page, each node can be inspected allowing you to pivot around the Service Map one dependency at a time.

-Clicking on a service reveals further drilldown options.
+Clicking on a service reveals further filtering options: